Picolin64/PEASS-updater/README.md

 Simple bash script that automatically downloads and updates the scripts/binaries from the PEAS suite with their latest releases.
 Also stores the scripts/binaries in a easy-to-access folder structure for quick use in your pentests and CTFs.

-By default will download update all Linux and Windows scripts/binaries.
+By default will download and update all Linux and Windows scripts/binaries.
 You can adjust which scripts/binaries will be downloaded and updated using flags.

 ## Usage
 ```